 The Air Force Pararescueman (PJ) is the Air Force's ground special operations combat medic specifically trained to rescue fallen military members in all branches of the service.
-While many other special operations units note their successes by how many enemy soldiers they kill or capture, the Air Force PJ is trained to primarily save the lives of our military and allied forces.
+While many other special operations units note their successes by how many enemy soldiers they kill or capture, the Air Force PJ is trained primarily to save lives.

 For 20 hours, the instructors push the team of PJ students to their limits both mentally and physically, preparing them for the remaining several months of the pararescue training pipeline.
-A student and his class (PJ training is only open to males) will spend the day in and out of the pool performing countless pushups, flutterkicks, fast swims (both underwater and surface swimming), treading, and other skills.
+A student and his class (PJ training is only open to males) will spend the day in and out of the pool performing seemingly endless pushups, flutter kicks, fast swims, treading, and other water-related skills.

 The physical demands placed on the students, accompanied by a lack of sleep, produce a stressful environment.
 The extended training day is designed to introduce students to the rigors of operations and promote team building.
 It approximates what a day would be like for pararescue specialists, especially those in combat situations.

 Sleep deprivation, although not the primary goal of this training, is a significant factor in the process.
-However, working under harsh conditions with minimal sleep is a way of life for pararescuemen.
-Being pushed and experiencing the effects of sleep deprivation during a controlled environment, under the constant watch of instructors, is an essential part of pararescue training.
+Working under harsh conditions with minimal sleep is a way of life for pararescuemen.
+Experiencing the effects of sleep deprivation within a controlled environment, under the constant watch of instructors, is an essential part of pararescue training.

 The training, already difficult and demanding, becomes tougher when the element of sleep deprivation is introduced.
 The lack of sleep makes individual tasks more difficult to accomplish for anyone, regardless of their profession.
 For these airmen, the goal of this training is to hone their skills so that performing under extreme conditions becomes less challenging.